DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 The Oral Fluid Collection

 The collection is supervised — you watch the device in the donor's mouth from insertion to removal.
-Steps follow §40.35 plus the device manufacturer's IFU (Instructions for Use).
+Steps follow §40.72 (the collection procedure), with sealing and completion under §40.73–§40.74, plus the device manufacturer's IFU (Instructions for Use). §40.35 is the collector qualification section — do not cite it for operational steps.
 Device-specific timing applies.

 The Oral Fluid Procedure